KennethKo/ptjson/README.md

 --Actually somewhat handled by JSON.decycle.
 Didn't know it existed.
 Hm.
 Still, it only implements dereferencing for exact reference matches (using weakmap), and not value matches.

+--JSON stringifier already skips serializing inherited properties, but also skips __proto__, as does the decycler.

+-- If we do collect __proto__s in a reserved $array at the top, we'd need to do two passes through the objects to remove redundant references to the same objects between __proto__ references and direct references (unless we adapted decycle directly).
+Perhaps this should all be $refjson, rather than ptjson.

 -Work out logic for prototype-ifying JS objects with approximate redundancies paired with overrides.
 Do a bit of huffman research, but more likely some kind of center-finding refresher?
 Could be more naive than that.